 However, if you're considering a multi-unit property, the VA's occupancy requirements may allow it.

 It's possible to use a VA loan for a rental property if the purchased property is a multi-unit property and you intend to occupy one or more of the adjoining units.

-As of the date of certification, the veteran must either personally live in the property as his or her home, or intend to move into the property and use it as his or her home within 60 days of the loan closing.
+VA borrowers must either personally live in the property as their home or intend to move into the property and use it as their home within 60 days of the loan closing.

 The VA can extend that 60-day window in some cases.
-Borrowers may want or need more than the 60 days to move in because:
+Borrowers may want or need more than 60 days to move in because:

 For married active-duty service members, a spouse can fill the occupancy requirement.
 The same can be true for married Veterans working overseas as contractors or in other capacities.

 Things can be more difficult for single civilians working overseas or for married Veterans trying to buy a home in another part of the country while staying in the old locale for work related reasons.